backand/fnhub-cli/README.md

 None

 ### SAM (SAM plugin)
 The SAM plugin operates in exactly the same way as our AWS CloudFormation plugin, but simply uses SAM instead of CloudFormation.
-Simply replace `cf` `sam` in any of the CloudFormation commands, and your code will be ready to go.
+Simply replace `cf` with `sam` in any of the CloudFormation commands, and your commands will be ready to go.